TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Connection
 ----------

-At the top-centre is the "Serial" drop-down box which shows which serial USB ports are available and which is connected to a tethered Kookaberry.
+At the top-centre is the "Serial" drop-down box which shows which serial USB ports are available and which is connected to a tethered **Kookaberry**.

 .. figure:: images/serial-dropdown.png